 Apply for and get approved for medical assistance through the state of Pennsylvania, also known as Medicaid

 - If you have already qualified for Medical Assistance, please proceed to step 2.

 - Go to https://www.compass.state.pa.us/ and register and fill out the registration information for the state of Pennsylvania’s health and human service programs.

-- After filling out the initial application and information needed, a case worker will be assigned to review your information through a local County Assistance Office near you.
+- Next, after filling out the initial application and information needed, a case worker will be assigned to review your information.
+This is done through a local County Assistance Office near you.

 - Timeline: Generally, this process will take up to 60 days in most cases.
 You can ensure that this process goes smoothly by taking the time to ensure that all information is filled out correctly and accurately.

 Call the PA Independent Enrollment Broker (PA IEB) at 1-877-550-4227.

 - The Independent Enrollment Broker can help you learn more about Home and Community Based Waiver Services for you or your loved one.